-The process of preparing the cash flow projections considers the current market condition of each CGU, analyzing the macroeconomic, competitive, regulatory and technological environments, as well as the growth opportunities of the CGUs.
-Therefore, a growth target is defined for each CGU, based on the appropriate allocation of operating resources and the capital investments required to achieve the target.
-The foregoing forecasts could differ from the results obtained through time; however, the Company prepares its estimates based on the current situation of each of the CGUs.
+The process of preparing the cash flow projections considers the current market condition of the CGU, analyzing the macroeconomic, competitive, regulatory and technological environments, as well as the growth opportunities of the CGU.
+Therefore, a growth target is defined for the CGU, based on the appropriate allocation of operating resources and the capital investments required to achieve the target.
+The foregoing forecasts could differ from the results obtained through time; however, the Company prepares its estimates based on the current situation the CGU.
 Relevance of budgets used for the impairment test is also reviewed annually, management performing regressive analysis between actual figures and budget/5YP used for previous year impairment test.

-The cash flow projections for all CGUs is most sensitive to the following key assumptions:
+The cash flow projections the CGU is most sensitive to the following key assumptions: